Xenea Docs

 This page will take you through the basics of creating a Truffle project and deploying a smart contract to a blockchain.

-Note: This page is just a quick start based on a sample program; please refer to Truffle's documentation for more information on Truffle installation.
+Note: This page is just a quick start based on a sample program; please refer to for more information on Truffle installation.

 Install Truffle